stateful/docs.runme.dev/docs/getting-started/vscode.md

 ### Copying Output

-Runme provides a handy "**Copy**" button to easily copy the output of a command!
+Runme provides a handy "**copy**" button to easily copy the output of a command!

 ![copy output vs code](/img/copy-output-vscodes.png)